 Step 1.
-Lieutenant of Operations for Court Security
+Court Security Lieutenant

-The Employee and/or the Union shall orally raise the grievance with the Lieutenant of Operations for Court Security.
-The employee shall inform the Lieutenant of Operations for Court Security that this discussion constitutes the first step of the grievance procedure.
+The Employee and/or the Union shall orally raise the grievance with the Court Security Lieutenant.
+The employee shall inform the Court Security Lieutenant that this discussion constitutes the first step of the grievance procedure.
 All grievances must be presented not later than ten (10) business days from the date the grievant became aware of the occurrence giving rise to the complaint.
-The Lieutenant of Operations for Court Security shall render an oral response to the grievance within ten (10) business days after the grievance is presented.
-If the oral grievance is not resolved at Step 1, the Lieutenant of Operations for Court Security shall sign the written statement of grievance prepared for submission at Step 2 acknowledging discussion of grievance.
-In those circumstances where securing the signature of the Lieutenant of Operations for Court Security who is physically not available to sign would have adversely affected a timely submittal to the second level, the grievance will be submitted to the second level without such signature.
-A copy of the grievance shall subsequently be provided to the Lieutenant of Operations for Court Security for such signature.
-The parties recognize that variations from the Lieutenant of Operations for Court Security, where mutually agreeable, may exist.
-The Union is entitled to be present at any grievance meeting and any grievance settlement should not conflict with this Agreement.
+The Court Security Lieutenant shall render an oral response to the grievance within ten (10) business days after the grievance is presented.
+If the oral grievance is not resolved at Step 1, the Court Security Lieutenant shall sign the written statement of grievance prepared for submission at Step 2 acknowledging discussion of grievance.
+In those circumstances where securing the signature of the Court Security Lieutenant who is physically not available to sign would have adversely affected a timely submittal to the second level, the grievance will be submitted to the second level without such signature.
+A copy of the grievance shall subsequently be provided to the Court Security Lieutenant for such signature.
+The parties recognize that variations from the Court Security Lieutenant, where mutually agreeable, may exist.
+The Union is entitled to be present at any grievance meeting and any grievance settlement should not conflict with this Contract.